whzard/punybuf/docs/Language.md

 ```pbd
 sayHello: { name: String } -> String
 ```
 This command takes a struct-like argument.
 In practice, you "construct" this command like you would a struct, serialize it and send it.
 After the `->` we have a **return type**.
-When the command is done being processed by the remote peer, it send you back a special return frame, containing, in our case, a `String`.
+When the command is done being processed by the remote peer, it sends you back a special return frame, containing, in our case, a `String`.

 Some commands may fail.
 Actually, all commands may fail.
 But some can fail in predictable ways:
 ```pbd
 sayHelloToAnyoneButJoe: { name: String } -> String ![InvalidName]
 ```
 The bit after the `!` is exactly what it looks like, an enum!
-This enum represents the errors that might You can put associated values and use value-enums and all other fancy things, except that unlike usual enums that begin with `0`, *error-enums* begin with `1`.
+This enum represents the errors that might happen during the execution of the command.
+You can put associated values and use value-enums and all other fancy things, except that unlike usual enums that begin with `0`, *error-enums* begin with `1`.
 That's because all commands may fail, and the value `0` is reserved for an unexpected error with a string argument.
 You can think of all enums as being expanded from `![MyError]` to `![UnexpectedError: String, MyError]`.

 Commands may also take no argument, or a single type:
 ```pbd